Add a credential

 The credential name identifies the owner.
 The owner is the administrator account responsible for creating and administrating the credential.

 Under Sensitive Data, configure the account information for each selection.

-For Account, click Enable and enter the account name.
+To configure Account, click Enable and enter the account name.
 The name can be a Windows domain account, local machine account, email account, or another type of account.

 Valid Window account formats include:

-For Password, click Enable and enter a password.
+To configure Password, click Enable and enter a password.